-- Assists in building confidence, resilience and respect - Teaches compassion, empathy and tolerance - Can lead to increased academic outcomes due to the sense of connectedness with the community - Significant contributor to happiness
+- teaches compassion, empathy and tolerance

+- can lead to increased academic outcomes due to the sense of connectedness with the community

+- significant contributor to happiness.

-Further, Anglican dioceses throughout Australia believe Anglican schools should participate in God's call to serve the world.
+Further, Anglican Dioceses throughout Australia believe Anglican schools should participate in God's call to serve the world.

-Consequently, the students in Year 10 and Year 11 are required to complete a minimum of seven hours of service per semester.
+Consequently, the students in Years 10 and 11 are required to complete a minimum of seven hours of service per semester.
 There is a document within the Student Portal that needs to be filled out once the students have completed their required hours, and submitted to their House Coordinator.

 Importantly, any student in Year 11 who wishes to apply for a leadership position in 2019 must have completed both their Year 10 hours (14 in total), plus this semester's hours.
-If you have any queries or concerns with regards the College expectations please make contact with your son or daughter's House Coordinator.
+If you have any queries or concerns with regards to the College expectations please make contact with your child's House Coordinator.